Catallactic/catallactic-site/docs/whitepaper.md

 ### 13.4.
 Incremental adoption

 The CryptoCommodity will capture its price from the underlying asset utility.
-The capitalization of the CryptoCommodity will be prportional to the volume of transaction that the providers experiences with the CryptoCommodity.
+The capitalization of the CryptoCommodity will be proportional to the volume of transactions that the providers experience with the CryptoCommodity.
 Nothing prevent that the CryptoCommodity can coexist with Current Payment Methods and allow the provider to decide what part of the business delegate to CryptoCommodity and what part keep on tradFi and when to do the transition.

-This incremental feature will ease execution of pilot projects and in general a gradual introduction of the model.
+This incremental feature will ease execution of pilot projects and, in general, a gradual introduction of the model.

 ### 13.5.
 Typical Project Description

 A typical catallactic project will include an underlying asset consumed by many customers.
-These custoomer should ideally be individuals rather than corporation since corporations do not have yet cryptopaments integrated in their processes.
+These customer should ideally be individuals rather than corporation since corporations do not have yet cryptopaments integrated in their processes.

 The most limiting factor to launch a CryptoCommodity project is compliance with regulation.
 Crypto must be allowed as payment method.
 Suitable country / region.
 Argentina, El Salvador, Panama.